adamjmurray/chorus.js/etc/tutorials/02-pitch.md

 In chorus.js, constants are provided for every possible pitch value that MIDI supports.
 These constants are named using [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation), which means the lowest note is C-1 and the highest note/constant is G7.
-We have constants for flatted notes, like Eb4, but not the equivalant pitch D#4, because # is not allowed in variable names.
+We have constants for flatted notes, like `Eb4`, but not the equivalent pitch name `D#4`, because # is not allowed in JavaScript names.
 Similarly, `C-1` is not a valid name, so we use `C_1` to indicate the lowest C.

 These constants can be imported into the global namespace for convenience like this: